litestar-org/litestar/README.md

 app = Starlite(route_handlers=[UserController])
 ```

-To run you application, use an ASGI server such as uvicorn:
+To run you application, use an ASGI server such as [uvicorn](https://www.uvicorn.org/):

 ```shell
 uvicorn my_app.main:app --reload
 ```

-## Project and Status
+## Project and Roadmap

 This project builds on top the Starlette ASGI toolkit and pydantic modelling to create a higher-order opinionated
 framework.
 The idea to use these two libraries as a basis is of course not new - it was first done in FastAPI, which in